pangeo-data/pangeo-tutorial-sea-2018/setup.md

          $ pip install git+https://github.com/dask/dask-jobqueue.git

-  1. Launching jupyter lab requires a few extra steps
+  1. Launching jupyter lab requires a few extra steps (on Cheyenne)

          $ export PBS_ACCOUNT=STDD0006
          $ qinteractive -l walltime=4:00:00
          $ export LD_LIBRARY_PATH=
          $ source activate pangeo
          $ start-notebook

+  1. Run the ssh command returned by `start-notebook` on your local computer, and then open up `localhost:8888` in your browser

+  1. Once you start the `distributed` cluster, you can create another ssh tunnel to the Dashboard.

 ## Access to Pangeo on Google Cloud